vlnraf/WaveGrad/README.md

 See [`activations`](https://vlnraf.github.io/WaveGrad/build/html/api.html#module-wavegrad.activations) for the list of activation functions.
 See [`optimizers`](https://vlnraf.github.io/WaveGrad/build/html/api.html#module-wavegrad.optimizers) for the list of optimizers.
 See [`losses`](https://vlnraf.github.io/WaveGrad/build/html/api.html#module-wavegrad.losses) for the list of losees functions.

+## TODO

+- implement the validation split from yourself without use the library sklearn